 - 2.1 Watton is an historic market town in the Breckland District of Norfolk that was one of the parishes of the old Hundred of Wayland.
 There is a weekly market which has been in existence for more than 900 years.
-It has many Grade 2 listed buildings. - 2.2 The layout of the town today shows evidence of a planned settlement placed at a crossroads of what were probably two important routes one going from south to north and one from west to east.
-The east-west road is the B1108 with Norwich 42.7km to the east and the north-south road is the A1075 with Dereham 16.6km to the north and Thetford 26.3km to the south. - 2.3 3 The Parish has an area of 3,810km2 with a population in 2011 of 7,202 which represented 5.52% of the total Breckland resident population of 130,491.
-In the 2021 census, the total for Breckland was 141,500 an increase of 8.4% on the total for 2011.
-Insight Norfolk estimated that the population of Watton in 2020 was 8592, an increase of 19% on the 2011 census figure.
-In the 2011 census 51.3% were female and 48.7% male.
-At the 2011 census there were 3226 households in Watton with an average of 2.2 persons per household. - 2.4 In 2011, the mean age of Watton residents was 46 years compared to 43 for the whole of Breckland and 39 for the whole of England.
-In their mid-term assessment in 2017.
-Breckland estimated that the predominant age band was all residents over the age of 65 (2452 persons).
-In addition, in the 2011 census.
-24.4% of the population of Watton said that their day-to-day activities were limited due to their health, affecting 1,758 people.
-This compared with 19.7% for the Breckland District reporting their day-to-day activities limited a little or a lot by their health.
-The 2021 census shows an increase of 25.8% in residents over the age of 65 in Breckland.
-These statistics would indicate an increasing demand for support services and a reduction in the recruitment pool in the local economy.
+It has many Grade 2 listed buildings.. - 2.2 The layout of the town today shows evidence of a planned settlement placed at a crossroads of what were probably two important routes one going from south to north and one from west to east.
+The east-west road is the B1108 with Norwich 42.7km to the east and the north-south road is the A1075 with Dereham 16.6km to the north and Thetford 26.3km to the south. - 2.3 The Parish has an area of 3,810km2 with a population in 2021 of 8,976 which represented 6.34% of the total Breckland resident population of 141,476.
+At the 2021 Census there were 4,004 households in Watton with an average of 2.2 persons per household. - 2.4 In 2021, the mean age of Watton residents was 46 years compared to 43 for the whole of Breckland and 39 for the whole of England.
+Almost 30% of the 2021 population of Watton was aged 65 or over, compared with just under 22% of Breckland's population.

-- Watton has a rich history.
-Various theories have been 2.5 expounded with regard to its name.
+Just under 6% of the 2021 residents reported they had bad or very bad health.
+These statistics would indicate an increasing demand for support services and a reduction in the recruitment pool in the local economy. - 2.5 Watton has a rich history.
+Various theories have been expounded with regard to its name.
 It dates back to before the compilation of the Doomsday book where it was already in existence and is listed as 'Wadetuna'.
 The market cross no longer exists, but the "Hare and Barrel" rebus, the Hare (Wat) and Barrel (Tun), which was carved into it can still be seen in the Town on the weathervane of the clock tower and on the Town sign.
-Over the course of the centuries up to the present, the settlement expanded in a linear form dictated by social change, the most notable of these changes being the coming of the railway and the formation and subsequent decommissioning of RAF Watton.
+Over the course of the centuries up to the present, the settlement expanded in a linear form dictated by social change, the most notable of these changes

+- being the coming of the railway and the formation and subsequent decommissioning of RAF Watton.
 In recent times the linear nature of the town has been blurred by more modern developments. - 2.6 In order to identify the Neighbourhood Plan, the Working Group wanted something for the Community to recognise the process as part of the Council's activity but separate from their regular activities.
 It was decided to use the 'Wat' or hare as the symbol of the NP process.
 This has appeared on all Community Engagement Events and promotional banners forming part of the process.